The Yunnan Grand Budget Tour (Group Tour)

 Day 5: YUNNAN BUDGET TOUR: THE OLD TOWN OF DALI

-Head by public transportation to Dali Old Town.
+Continue your journey to picturesque Dali Old Town.

 Dali is situated on the eastern shores of the stunning Erhai Lake on the foot of the 4000m high Cang Shan mountain range.